Skip to main content

 A quarantined zombie account tried to take an action, and I didn't get any notification.
 What happened?

-In rare cases, a quarantined zombie might try to reanimate without generating a Permissions on Demand notification!
+For AWS zombies, a quarantined identity that tries to act will normally generate a PoD request... but in rare cases, a zombie might try to reanimate without notification!
 Don't worry, your cloud is safe and the action will fail - but it's important to understand why this can happen, and how to ensure your automated tools run smoothly.

 Why it happens...